TritonDataCenter/rfd/rfd/0053/README.md

 ### Managing the Default

-As part of this, we've suggested that there should be a new property.
+As part of this, we've suggested that there should be new properties.
-That property needs to be made available to the operator and they need the ability to inspect and change that, as well as understand their options.
-These needs to be represented in both AdminUI and through `sdcadm`.
+These properties need to be made available to the operator and they need the ability to inspect and change them, as well as understand their options.
+This needs to be represented in both AdminUI and through `sdcadm`.

 In AdminUI, the option to set the default should be added to some set of defaults page for servers.